 Before understanding what a food futurologist does, let us look at the food industry.
 It is a sector that will never die off but continue to evolve.
-It requires continuous injection of technology and new ideas.
+It requires continuous injection of technology and new ideas and improvement.
+This is because of both the challenges and opportunities in this field.
 Food production must be increased by 70%, according to the Food and Agriculture Organisation (FAO) by 2050.
-Given the shrinking of natural resources such as arable land and freshwater, climate change, emerging plant pests and diseases, and ageing farmers, this challenge might prove daunting.
+This is a huge challenge given the shrinking of natural resources such as arable land and freshwater, climate change, emerging plant pests and diseases and ageing farmers.

 Consumer behaviour towards food is also changing.
 Many want a story behind their food, not simply produced in large-scale farms or factories.
 Cottage farming home-based food preparation using traditional and family-owned recipes appeals to modern consumers.
-There are also many types of diets, such as vegan (no meat and any animal products), keto (high protein and fat, and low carbohydrate), paleo (meat, seafood, fruits, vegetables, nuts and seeds (similar to hunting and gathering), lactovegetarian (vegan who consumes dairy products), ovovegetarian (vegan who consumes eggs), and pescetarian (consumes seafood, eggs and dairy products) among many others.
+There are also many types of diets, such as vegan (no meat and any animal products), keto (high protein and fat, and low carbohydrate), paleo (meat, seafood, fruits, vegetables, nuts and seeds (similar to hunting and gathering), lactovegetarian (vegan who consumes dairy products), ovovegetarian (vegan who consumes eggs), and pescatarian (consumes seafood, eggs and dairy products) among many others.
 There are also diets for special needs like sports, senior care, patients with certain health conditions and children.